sbiswas2209/covid_app_workshop/README.md

 -> [Flags](https://www.countryflags.io/)
 -> [Live Map](https://www.trackcorona.live/map)

-**Star this repo if you loiked the applictaion.
+**Star this repo if you liked the applictaion.
 Thanks for your time, and see you in the workshop.**